PacktPublishing/Scrum-Training-for-Project-Management-and-Certification-Prep/README.md

-# Scrum-Fundamentals-for-Scrum-Master-and-Agile-Projects
- Scrum Fundamentals for Scrum Master and Agile Projects
+# Scrum Training for Project Management and Certification Prep